Yonkers Middle High School: Incidents

 Yonkers Middle High School has been the subject of a few incidents.
 On September 29, 2021, an evacuation was issued after a bomb threat was made at the high school.
 This was the second time in a few days that a school in Westchester County was evacuated due to an unfounded threat.
 Students later returned to class after no threat was found.

 On January 6, 2023, a 16-year-old student was stabbed and assaulted in the bathroom of the school following a dispute over a young woman.
 Police said that they charged two suspects, who were two 17-year old male students.
 The two students were charged with second-degree attempted murder and assault.
 A video of the assault was recorded by a student who witnessed the incident, and was later released on YouTube.

 Alumni

-Alumni include the actor and comic Sid Caesar and John Howard Northrop, recipient of the 1946 Nobel Prize in Chemistry.
+Alumni include the actor and comic Sid Caesar, animator Arthur Davis, and John Howard Northrop, recipient of the 1946 Nobel Prize in Chemistry.